Lykins, Kansas City: Architecture

+The National Cloak & Suit Company built a mail order warehouse in 1920, which the military expanded during World War II to become the Hardesty Federal Complex.
+It is an applicant for the National Register of Historic Places due to architectural significance.

 The neighborhood's housing stock reflects its development period, offering a collection of architectural styles from the late 1880s through the 1920s.
 The most common styles are the Queen Anne, with characteristic asymmetrical facades and intricate woodwork, and the American Foursquare, a post-Victorian style noted for its simple, boxy shape.
 American Craftsman homes and bungalows are also prevalent.
 Many of these homes feature limestone foundations, large front porches, and stained glass windows.

 The T. K. Hanna House at 3230 E 9th Street is the oldest surviving building in Lykins.
 This large, red-brick Queen Anne style residence was built between 1881 and 1886 for Thomas K. Hanna, a prosperous businessman.
 The mansion is the only city-designated historic site in Lykins, having been listed on the Kansas City Register of Historic Places on June 10, 1983.

+A maintenance vehicle works on the Kansas City Southern Railway above the Truck-eating Bridge, with the overhead yellow warning apparatus and a 12-foot clearance sign, looking eastbound down Independence Avenue.

-The Truck-eating Bridge is a minor cultural landmark for the city, which The Kansas City Star called "KC's most notorious bridge" which likes to "feast" on tall trucks.
+The Truck-eating Bridge is a minor cultural landmark for the city and a major one for Historic Northeast, which The Kansas City Star called "KC's most notorious bridge" because it likes to "feast" on tall trucks.
 This railroad bridge crosses above Independence Avenue (which in this area is also U.S. Route 24), and is officially named the Independence Avenue Bridge.
 Its low clearance of 12 feet has resulted in countless collisions with tall vehicles over several decades.
 It is made notorious by several factors: the frequency of crashes; the obviousness of the hazard; the television news coverage; and the comedic social media account giving the bridge a voice about its appetite and victorious scoreboard against trucks.
 Its victims are mostly professional semi-trailer truck drivers, and as they approach the mouth of the bridge, the view includes the height-restricting curtain which strikes the truck's roof, the flashing warning signs, and then the cavernous bridge.
 In 2022, to embrace the bridge's reputation, the Northeast Chamber of Commerce and the Independence Avenue Community Improvement District sponsored a mural contest to beautify the structure and call attention to the failure of governmental safety alert attempts.